particle-iot/docs/src/content/reference/device-os/firmware.md

 - On the Photon 2, pin S4 is in the position of A4 on the Argon and other Feather devices.
 It does not support pull-up or pull-down in HIBERNATE sleep mode.
 Use an external pull resistor if this is required.

+- On the Photon 2, when waking from `HIBERNATE` the RTC will be reset and clock time and date will not be valid until the next cloud connection.

 - The Photon 2 does not support wake on analog, BLE, or UART serial.

 {{!-- BEGIN do not edit content below, it is automatically generated 2bb13ba8-9f9c-44d6-8734-df6e85bb09042 --}}